-A load factor, also known as a loss factor, is a metric that compares the amount of space a tenant has to pay for in a commercial lease, versus the amount of space they can actually use.
-The load factor or a commercial lease can be calculated with the formula below:
+A load factor, also known as a loss factor, is a metric that compares the amount of space a tenant pays for in a commercial lease versus the amount of space they actually use.
+The load factor or a commercial lease is calculated with the formula below:

 Rentable Square Feet/Usable Square Feet = Load Factor

-Load factor is important because tenants in commercial leases, especially leases for office buildings or large retail developments like malls, typically have to pay for their percentage of a building's common areas.
+Load factor is important because tenants in commercial leases, especially leases for office buildings or large retail developments like malls, typically pay for their percentage of a building's common areas.
 These can include mezzanines, stairwells, bathrooms, elevator shafts, maintenance areas, walkways, and a variety of other areas, depending on the specific leasing arrangement.
-For example, if a tenant paid for 12,000 square ft. of space, but only 10,000 of that was usable, the load factor would be:
+For example, if a tenant pays for 12,000 square ft. of space, but only 10,000 of that is usable, the load factor would be:

 12,000/10,000 = 1.2

-In some situations, this is also calculated as the percentage beyond 1 that the space has, so, alternatively, one might say that the space has a load factor of 20%.
+In some situations, this is also calculated as the percentage beyond one that the space has.
+Alternatively, one might say that the space has a load factor of 20%.

 How Load Factor Effects Commercial Property Investors

-Typically, load factor is more of a concern for tenants, and less of a concern for landlords.
-However, it can still be an important metric to look at.
+Typically, load factor is more of a concern for tenants and less of a concern for landlords.
+However, it can still be an important metric.
 For example, if a property (whether existing or planned) has a very high load factor, it may be difficult to attract and retain commercial tenants, who, understandably, don't want to pay for space that they can't directly use.